byzer-org/byzer-k8s/README.md

 You can download the juicefs tool from [JuiceFS 0.15.2](https://github.com/juicedata/juicefs/releases/tag/v0.15.2)

 Step1: If needs, create a new JuiceFS FileSystem, so we can visit any object store.

+> Note: please replace the `file` storage with hdfs/object store.

 ```shell
 ./juicefs format \
 	--storage file \